-My arrival in the US began intensively (go see the first part of my travel if you didn't read it yet) and I can assure you I kept the same rythm for the following.
+My arrival in the US began intensively (go see the first part of my travel if you haven't read it yet) and I can assure you I kept up the same pace.

 A day in Virtuosity

-On Tuesday the 24th I was all day in the shop Virtuosity which is just in front of the main building of Berklee.
-A lot of saxophonists (mainly Berklee students) went to test Syos mouthpieces.
+On Tuesday the 24th I was in the shop Virtuosity all day, which is just in front of Berklee's main building.
+A lot of saxophonists (mainly Berklee students) came to test Syos mouthpieces.

-I even met one oy our customers, Connor, who already had a great Syos tenor mouthpiece and went to test some stuff for the alto.
-I had only very positive feedback on the mouthpieces, their homogeneity, their ease of playing, etc...
+I even met one of our customers, Connor, who already owns a great Syos tenor mouthpiece and came to test some of our alto mouthpieces.
+I was met with only very positive feedback about the mouthpieces, their homogeneity, their ease of playing, etc...

-There even was a researcher of Connecticut University who travelled 1 hour and a half by car to meet me!
-His name is Robert Howe and he has a wide collection of music instruments, especially original Adolphe Sax instruments.
-For several years, with his colleagues, he tries to replicate vintage mouthpieces thanks to 3D printing, so he came for advice.
+There was even a researcher from Connecticut University who drove an hour and a half to meet me!
+His name is Robert Howe and he has a wide collection of musical instruments, he collects original Adolphe Sax instruments in particular.
+For several years, with his colleagues, he has been trying to replicate vintage mouthpieces thanks to 3D printing, so he came for some advice.
 It's funny because I remember reading an article on his research work when I started Syos.
 It was a very interesting meeting which will probably lead to future partnership... to be continued!

 Then we ended the day in music with the "every tuesday jam" of Virtuosity.
-Brett, one of the shop seller, even played live the Syos mouthpiece he just felt in love with :)
+Brett, one of the shop's salesmen, even played live the Syos mouthpiece that he had just fallen in love with :)

 A very good surprise

-I planned to have breakfast on wednesday with a friend I met in the Blackbox startup programm in San Francisco.
-But in the last moment, I discover that our dear Syos artist Jure Pukl is with Mark Turner!
-I asked him to organize the meeting and, ladies and Gentlemen, I managed to meet the great Mark Turner!
+I had planned to have breakfast on Wednesday with a friend I had met in the Blackbox startup programme in San Francisco.
+But in the last moment, I found out that our dear Syos artist Jure Pukl was with Mark Turner!
+I asked him to organize the meeting and, Ladies and Gentlemen, I met the great Mark Turner!
 He was surprised that the mouthpieces were so easy to play.
 We talked a lot about materials, metal, hard rubber... and I have to see him again for further mouthpieces testing!

-Then I jumped in the bus toward NYC, and I spend the evening with Alex, a friend of our ambassador Pascal Mabit.
-Although he was a huge fan of vintage mouthpieces, he really enjoyed the mouthpieces!
+Then I hopped on a bus towards NYC, and spent the evening with Alex, a friend of our ambassador Pascal Mabit.
+Although he is a huge fan of vintage mouthpieces, he really enjoyed the mouthpieces!

 Breakfast in the Park

 Next step: City College of New York.
 The 19th century buildings are magnificent.
 I had an appointment with Lukas Gabric, who teaches saxophone at the Julliard School.
-He played all his life on metal mouthpieces, and he was astonished by the brightness he could have with Syos mouthpieces in ABS.
-Hear by yourselves:
+He has played on metal mouthpieces his entire life, and he was astonished by the brightness he could have with Syos mouthpieces in ABS.
+Hear for yourselves:

 The Lucky Chops!

 New York is also the city of Lucky Chops.
-Thay go on a tour the 28th of september until the 10th of November, in All the North America.
-And they ahve a new drummer in the band, so they spent the whole afternoon in rehearsal.
+They are on tour from the 28th of September until the 10th of November, throughout North America.
+And they have a new drummer in the band, so they spent the whole afternoon in rehearsal.
 I came few minutes before the end of the session, so I could listen to some great tunes!